RJColeman/dvnosqli/README.md

 # Network Details

-Because [docker compose v1 (written in python) and docker compose v2 (written in go) use _ or - respectively](https://stackoverflow.com/questions/69464001/docker-compose-container-name-use-dash-instead-of-underscore) when naming networks, I've included the  `-- compatibility` flag in the docker compose up command because this project depends on the _ (underscore) in network names.
+Because [docker compose v1 (written in python) and docker compose v2 (written in go) use _ or - respectively](https://stackoverflow.com/questions/69464001/docker-compose-container-name-use-dash-instead-of-underscore) when naming networks, I've included the  `--compatibility` flag in the `docker compose up` command because this project depends on the _ (underscore) in network names.

 # Accessing the assets

 ## Web Frontend

-To access the web front end browse to [http://localhost:8084/](http://localhost:7474/browser/)
+To access the web front end browse to [http://localhost:8084/](http://localhost:8084/)

 ## Neo4j

-To confirm that the test data was loaded:
+To confirm that the test data was loaded for neo4j:

 1. Browse to [http://localhost:7474/browser/](http://localhost:7474/browser/)
 2. Log in with username/password neo4j/protect-toga-hair-oberon-coral-2052